cksystemsteaching/selfie/README.md

 ### Recommended Readings

+> Computer Architecture: A Quantitative Approach by John L. Hennessy and David A. Patterson

+We already mentioned this book but since it fits here as well we recommend it again.
+This is seminal work on computer architecture that belongs in any computer science library.
+Make sure to get the latest edition that features the machine model ([RISC-V](https://riscv.org)) behind our RISC-U model.

+> Introduction to Algorithms by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein

+This is the default choice when it comes to algorithms and data structures.
+If algorithmic complexity is something that captured your imagination follow up with this book.

 ## Programming

 Almost all code today is written in high-level programming languages.
 There are many languages to choose from and, for better or worse, there are new languages being developed all the time.
 Also, modern languages usually come with a whole ecosystem of libraries and tools that play an important role in addition to the language itself.
 Libraries are collections of code, often written by experts, for others to use.
 Tools are compilers, interpreters, debuggers, and so on.
 While programming languages might differ in their ecosystems, they typically share some basic language concepts that we introduce and focus on here.
 We do that in a subset of the programming language C called C\* which we specifically designed for this purpose.
 C\* ignores many of the more recently introduced innovations in programming languages.
 However, there are plenty of books available on the latest in programming languages, see the recommended readings at the end of this chapter.